Looking for a fun, festive and healthy way to kick off a patriotic holiday? You can’t go wrong with this colorful smoothie!

 - 1 large frozen banana, cut into thirds

-- 1 cup milk (I prefer almond or soy milk, but any kind will work.)
+- 1 cup milk (any kind will work.)

 - 1/2 cup vanilla yogurt (Plain yogurt will work, too, but you may want to add additional sweetener, depending on your taste preference.)